 So please do try this recipe and the autolyse technique and let me know how it works for you.

-Please leave a question or a comment and rate this recipe with the stars below if you like the post, then Pin, Tweet and/or share on Facebook.
+Please leave a question or a comment and rate this recipe with the stars below, then Pin, Tweet and/or share on Facebook.
 If you make the recipe, I’d love it if you would come back and make a comment with your results.
 Share a photo on Instagram to show your baking prowess!

 - 1/2 cup (4 fluid ounces) warm (110°F) filtered or bottled water

 - 2 1/4 teaspoons (1 package) active dry yeast

 - 3 cups (12 oz, 339 grams) King Arthur white whole wheat flour

 - 3 cups (12-3/4 oz, 360 grams) King Arthur bread flour